Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-4-proxy-configuration.md

 ### Enable UFW <a href="#enable-ufw" id="enable-ufw"></a>

 We’re almost done, but before we finish we’ll make our server more secure by setting firewall rules to limit network exposure.
-The[ Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) (UFW) is a security tool that makes configuring the firewall simple.
+The [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) AKA (UFW) is a security tool that makes configuring the firewall simple.
 We’ll use it to disable unnecessary ports.

-**Ports you need to open**
+### Ports To Open

 To run a Pocket node, you’ll need to open the following ports on the server:&#x20;

 * `22`: SSH
 * `80`: HTTP
 * `443`: HTTPS
-* `8081`: For the Pocket HTTP API
+* `8081`: For the Pocket HTTP RPC API
-* `26656`: For the Pocket RPC API
+* `26656`: For the Pocket P2P Port

 #### Use UFW to disable unnecessary ports <a href="#use-ufw-to-disable-unnecessary-ports" id="use-ufw-to-disable-unnecessary-ports"></a>

 To use UFW to configure the firewall:

 1. Enable UFW.
 When prompted, press `y` to confirm:

     ```bash
     sudo ufw enable
     ```

 2. Set the default to deny all incoming connections:

     ```bash
     sudo ufw default deny
     ```

 3. Allow the SSH port:

     ```bash
     sudo ufw allow ssh
     ```

 4. Allow port 80:

     ```bash
     sudo ufw allow 80
     ```

 5. Allow port 443:

     ```bash
     sudo ufw allow 443
     ```

 6. Allow port 8081:

     ```bash
     sudo ufw allow 8081
     ```

 7. Allow port 26656:

     ```bash
     sudo ufw allow 26656